TSavo/Unity-MCP/README.md

 Unity-MCP is an open-source implementation of the Model Context Protocol for Unity game development.
 It enables AI assistants to interact with Unity game environments through a standardized interface, allowing for AI-assisted game development, automated testing, scene analysis, and runtime debugging.

+The architecture has been simplified to use AILogger for persistence, removing the need for a separate server component.

 ## Features

 - Execute C# code in the Unity runtime environment